AniketShukla14/HostellersHub/README.md

   </ol>

 ## Objective
-<li>The main objectve of the project was to make the student aware of earning by their own and creating a environment of sharing,helping,reusing the materials and also to increase interaction among students.</li>
+<li>The main objectve of the project was to make the student aware of earning by their own and creating a environment of sharing, helping, reusing the materials and also to increase interaction among students.</li>
-<li>A E-Commerce Website was presented in a different format.</li>
+<li>A e-Commerce Website was presented in a different format.</li>
 <p align="right">(<a href="#HostellersHub ">back to top</a>)</p>